Performance Evaluation for Classified Employees

 At the conclusion of the re-evaluation period, if the employee's rating continues to be Below Contributor, the supervisor has several options including demotion, reassignment, reduction of duties or termination.
 It is the supervisor's responsibility to ensure that effort has been made for improvement and employee development before taking a final action such as demotion or termination.

-If the supervisor working in concert with an HR Workforce Analyst identifies another position within the time allotted for improvement that is more suitable for the employee's level of performance, then the employee may be reassigned or demoted.
+If the supervisor working in concert with an HR Consultant identifies another position within the time allotted for improvement that is more suitable for the employee's level of performance, then the employee may be reassigned or demoted.
 This will conclude the re-evaluation period.
 If this occurs, the employee will not be eligible for a performance increase.
 With a demotion, the employee's salary must be reduced by at least 5%.

 As an alternative to reassignment or demotion, the supervisor may elect to maintain the employee in his or her position and eliminate the duties that the employee was unable to successfully fulfill.
 This reduction in duties must be accompanied by a concurrent salary reduction of at least 5%.